VectorInstitute/finetuning-and-alignment/CONTRIBUTING.md

 # Contributing to bootcamp_template

-Thanks for your interest in contributing to the bootcamp_template!
+Thanks for your interest in contributing to this project!

 To submit PRs, please fill out the PR template along with the PR.
 If the PR fixes an issue, don't forget to link the PR to the issue!